 “Naming difficult truths is the best way to bring more love and understanding into a relationship,” explains Tara.
 For example, she says, “There are times when I get busy and Jonathan takes on a larger portion of the household responsibilities and ends up feeling unappreciated, and I need to be reminded to express my appreciation.
 When we acknowledge what could cause resentment if left unsaid, it brings us closer together.”
 But, she cautions, for this step to be productive, it’s essential for both partners to practice speaking and listening from a place of vulnerability, without blaming the other person.

-5) Next, expand your inquiry to see whether there’s anyone in your wider circle of family, friends or society at large who’s important to you as an individual or as a couple, and who also calls out for your attention.
+5) Next, expand your inquiry to see whether there’s anyone in your wider circle who also calls out for your attention—in your family, friend circle or society at large who’s important to you as an individual or as a couple.
 Take turns identifying them, and sense what might serve well-being in this larger domain of relationship.

 6) Lastly, enjoy some moments of silent appreciation together, ideally in a long, tender hug.

 Psychologist and longtime meditation teacher Tara Brach discusses why self-compassion is more essential for our well-being than ever.
 Read More